royagustafson/GroutFit-Pitt-CS1530/MS3.md

   * Profile view (view outfits by user)

 ## 7. Foreseeable Modifications and Enhancements
+	* More search filters such as filter by brand or material
+	* Allow users to share outfits on outside social media platforms
+	* Adapt U.I. to fit mobile devices
+	* Upgrade U.I. - add animations and other flashy things
+	* Optimize queries for better performance

 ## 8. Acceptance Criteria
 Functional and performance tests
 Documentation standards